Seans99/KarioMart/README.md

 TO START
 - Open project folder with the Unity editor (2022.3.9f1).
 - Go into MainMenu scene if not already and press the Start scene button.

+You might have to install these packages in the editor.
+- TextMeshPro
+- Input manager (new input system)

 ---